DIY Flower care

 Ensure the longest possible vase life by following some of these helpful tips!

-- Remove leaves.
-This will allow all of the water an nutrients to go directly to the blooms.
+Remove leaves.
+This will allow all of the water and nutrients to go directly to the blooms.

-- Keep flowers away from fruit.
-Most fruit emits a gas that will kill the fruit.
+Keep flowers away from fruit.
+Most fruit emits a gas that will kill the flower.
 To read more about this, visit this link from Grower Direct.

 We also enjoyed this article from The Seattle Times on "How to give cut flowers maximum vase life".